Khaled Hosseini: Novels

 In 2003, Hosseini published his first novel, The Kite Runner, the story of a young boy, Amir, struggling to form a deeper connection with his father and coping with memories of a traumatic childhood event.
 The novel is set in Afghanistan, from the fall of the monarchy until the collapse of the Taliban regime, as well as in the San Francisco Bay Area, specifically in Fremont, California.
 The novel was the best selling novel of 2005 in the United States, according to Nielsen BookScan.
-The Kite Runner was also produced as an audiobook read by the author.
+The author read the audio version of The Kite Runner as well.
 The Kite Runner has been adapted into a film of the same name released in December 2007.
-Hosseini made a cameo appearance towards the end of the movie as a bystander, when Amir buys a kite which he later flies with Sohrab.
+Hosseini made a cameo appearance towards the end of the movie as a bystander, when Amir purchases a kite which he, then, flies with Sohrab.

-Hosseini's second novel, A Thousand Splendid Suns, was published in 2007, and is also set in Afghanistan.
+Afghanistan is the setting for Hosseini's second book, A Thousand Splendid Suns, which was released in 2007.
 The story addresses many of the same issues as Hosseini's first book, but from a female perspective.
-It follows the story of two women, Mariam and Laila, whose lives become entwined when Mariam's husband takes on Laila as a second wife.
+It tells the tale of two women, Mariam and Laila, whose lives become intertwined after Mariam's husband marries Laila.
 The story is set during Afghanistan's tumultuous thirty-year transition from Soviet occupation to Taliban control and post-Taliban rebuilding.
 The novel was released by Riverhead Books on May 22, 2007, at the same time as the Simon & Schuster audiobook.
 The adaptation rights of the novel were subsequently acquired by producer Scott Rudin and Columbia Pictures.